jakub-drapala/quiz/README.md

 * HTML + CSS
 * Thymeleaf

-** If app is running homepage's url is *localhost:8080* **
+**If app is running homepage's url is *localhost:8080* **

 There client can choose questions' category.

+Then server display singly all questions from particular category.